And at all times with my right hand over my back pocket.

 The president needs to show the country he's unsatisfied with the pace of this recovery.

-James, I'm gonna ask you a serious question.
+James, I ask you a serious question.

-I'm being serious, I'm not trying to be inflammatory.
+I'm not trying to be inflammatory.

 I'm not doing showbiz here.

-It's honest, serious question.
+It's an honest, serious question.

 And I think you guys better take some time and answer this honestly and seriously.

-When you say on CNN, you think the president needs to show the country he's unsatisfied with the pace of this recovery, do you think he really is?
+When you say on CNN, you think the president needs to show the country he's unsatisfied with the pace of this recovery.

 James.

-I know James, I can call him James.
+I can call in James.

-And James, I ask this with all sincerity, because if it were me, two and a half years in, and everything I'm doing is making it worse, and I double down and keep doing this.
+And James, I ask this with all sincerity because if it were me, two and a half years in, And everything I'm doing is making it worse.

 Let me put it a different way.

-James, if I were unsatisfied with the pace of the recovery, and I had just found out that the things I'm doing are not working, and if I really cared about reversing the direction of this economy, I would change what I'm doing.
+James, if I were unsatisfied with the pace of the recovery and I had just found out that the things I'm doing are not working.

-I wouldn't make changes in people, because it's my ideas.
+I wouldn't make changes in people because it's my ideas.

 I would change what I'm doing.

-Do you see any evidence that Mr. Obama President Obama needs to change what he's doing?
+Do you see any evidence that Mr. Obama, President Obama, needs to change what he's doing?

-He can fire everybody.
+He could fire everybody.

 And nothing would change if he doesn't change.